Follow TV Tropes

 • Attack Its Weak Point: There's usually an arrow with the word "SHOOT" as an indication for where to shoot to cause damage.
 Jikkyō Oshaberi Parodius has the announcer point it out if you can't get the hint from that.

-• If you snag a Green Bell powerup, your character is temporarily enlarged and made absolutely invincible.
-Although your weapons are disabled, you can simply fly into everything to inflict very heavy Collision Damage.
+• Applies to the player if they snag a Green Bell powerup.
+It causes your character to be temporarily enlarged and invincible.
+Although your weapons are disabled, you can simply fly into everything to inflict heavy Collision Damage.

 • Back from the Dead: Even though you clearly see him dead in a previous game, Penguinofsky III, the penguin captain, comes back in Sexy Parodius as part of a boss rush.

-• Bait-and-Switch: The treasure box at the end of Fantastic Journey.
+• Bait-and-Switch: Occurs in Fantastic Journey and the treasure box at the end.

 • Blush Sticker: Archangel pigs Michael and Gabriel have them.